hariPrasadCoder/vertex-time-grid/README.md

 - ✅ **Task Management**: Create, edit, and delete tasks with detailed metadata
 - 📊 **Matrix View**: Visualize tasks in a 2x2 grid based on urgency and importance
 - 🎯 **Focus Mode**: Dedicated view for "Do First" tasks (urgent and important)
+- 🎤 **Voice Mode**: Speak naturally for 2 seconds to 60 minutes, automatically extract actionable tasks from your speech
 - 🏷️ **Categories**: Organize tasks with custom categories
 - ⏱️ **Time Tracking**: Estimate and display time requirements for each task
 - 📈 **Task History**: View completed tasks organized by date in your profile